 Unless otherwise indicated, financial information in this Annual Report on Form 20-F (the "Annual Report") has been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-Unless otherwise noted herein, all references to "\$," "Canadian dollars," or "dollars" are to the currency of Canada and "US\$," "United States dollars," or "U.S. dollars" are to the currency of the United States.
+Unless otherwise noted herein, all references to "\$," or "dollars", "United States dollars" or "U.S. dollars" are to the currency of the United States, the Company's functional currency effective January 1, 2023, and references to "Canadian dollars," or "CAD" are to the currency of Canada.